tombosc/chelar/README.md

 We could have more cool stuff, like:

-- Proper error handling, not sure how yet.
+- Proper error handling, not sure how yet
-- Handle recursive languages by dealing with pointers.
+- Comptime verbose mode
 - A new type transformer `Ignore(T)`, corresponding to data that we don't want to capture.
 For example, if a struct has a first field `a: Ignore(u32)`, it means we need to parse it but do not store it.
 - A new type transformer `Wrap(T, '{', '}')`.
 - Serialization?
 Should be quite straightforward.